tonimelisma/mail/OFFLINE2.md

 Duplicate folder issues have been resolved, and database schema changes are handled via `fallbackToDestructiveMigration` (DB version 14).
 Workers for on-demand actions and body downloads are functional.
 The offline action queue is now persistent and robust.
 Message pagination is verified and refactored to work correctly with the delta sync architecture.
+The `lastAccessedTimestamp` field in `MessageEntity` is now updated when message details are viewed, laying groundwork for advanced cache eviction policies outlined in `ARCHITECTURE.MD`.

 ### Immediate Priorities: